Skellig Michael: Geology

-Bays
+Coves

-The island's three main bays are Blind Man's Cove to the east, Cross Cove to the south and Blue Cove to the north.
+The island's three main coves are Blind Man's Cove to the east, Cross Cove to the south and Blue Cove to the north.
 Each can be used as access points from the sea.
 All three have steps carved into the rock from their landing point to above sea level.
 The main landing cove is on the recesses of the eastern side; known as Blind Man's Cove, it is exposed to sea swells and high waves, making approach difficult outside the summer months.
 The bay's pier is positioned under a sheer cliff face, populated by large numbers of birds.
 It was built in 1826 from an area known as the Flagstaff and leads to a small stairway leading to the now disused lighthouse.
 The steps divide into two staircases, the earliest and largely abandoned path leading directly to the monastery.

 Blue Cove is the most difficult landing point and is only approachable on an average of 20 days per year.
 Noting the inaccessibility of the island, writer Des Lavelle observes that "the fact that the monks of old undertook the giant task of constructing a stairway to this bleak cove is a good argument that the weather conditions then were far better than now."

-Demographics

 Ecology

 Skellig Michael is lined by exposed sea cliffs and three bays.
 Its inland is mostly of thin soil on steep ground, with patches of vegetation which are, however, exposed to sea spray.
 Nonetheless, it has an ecology far more diverse than on the mainland; as an island, it provides sanctuary to wide varieties of flora and fauna, many of which are unusual to Ireland.
 It contains a large range of seabirds, now protected by the island's status as a nature reserve owned by the state.
 The Skellig Islands were classified as a Special Protection Area in 1986 when they were recognised for containing an unusually large variety and population of birds.

 The island hosts eyries for peregrine falcons.
 Other birds of interest include fulmars, Manx shearwaters (Puffinus puffinus), storm petrels, gannets, kittiwakes, guillemots and Atlantic puffins.
 A herd of goats lived on the island until recently, and it supports a population of rabbits and house mice, both relatively recent introductions, probably introduced in the 19th century by lighthouse attendants.
 Grey seals haul out on the island's ledges.